spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 matrix.
 If you are wondering what is starfish, check out :ref:`The Introduction
 <introduction>`.
 If you only have a few minutes to try out starfish, check out a pre-built
 pipeline by following the :ref:`Guide to Getting Started<getting_started>`.
-If you are ready to tinker with some data using starfish then read on!
+If you are ready to learn how to build your own image processing pipeline using starfish then read on!

 The :ref:`data model<data_model>`